google/WebFundamentals/src/content/en/fundamentals/native-hardware/recording-audio/index.md

 &lt;/script>
 </pre>

 By itself, this isn't that useful.
-All we can do is take the audio data and play it back at us.
+All we can do is take the audio data and play it back.

 ### Access the raw data from the microphone

-To access the raw data from the microphone we have to take the stream created by `getUserMedia` and then use the Web Audio API to process the data.
+To access the raw data from the microphone we have to take the stream created by `getUserMedia()` and then use the Web Audio API to process the data.
 The WebAudio API is a simple API that takes input sources and connects those sources to nodes which can process the audio data (adjust Gain etc) and ultimately to a speaker so that the user can hear it.